Prestwick97/pizza-parlor/README.md

 ## Description

 _A mystical website in which the user orders a pizza with options of size and toppings.
 The program will tell the user how much their order will cost in magical currency.
-Choose as many toppings as you'd like.
+Choose as many magical toppings or drinks as you'd like.
 There may be more to features come._

 ## Setup/Installation Requirements

+* _There are two options to get this magical site up and running._
+* _option 1:_
+  * _copy this link into your brower and press enter: https://github.com/Prestwick97/pizza-parlor.git_
+* _Option 2_
   * _Open Terminal._
   * _Clone the respository in which this application is stored by following the next step._
-* _type: "git clone" and insert this link after that phrase in your terminal: https://github.com/Prestwick97/pizza-parlor.git.
+  * _type: "git clone" and insert this link after that phrase in your terminal: https://github.com/Prestwick97/pizza-parlor.git, press enter._
-* _Press enter._
   * _Navigate to the folder in your desktop using your terminal ("cd pizza-parlor")_
   * _Open the html file using the command: "open index.html" in your terminal._
   * _The website should open in your default browser._
   * _Enjoy!_

 ## Specs: